-For SSDT riders 'on confirmation of entry' please telephone Gary ( +44 (0)1756 793521) to sign on for our back up service and inform him of your riding number and which bike you will ride and also your address and credit card details.
-There is no charge for the service, only if you use any parts.
+For SSDT riders 'on confirmation of entry' please telephone Gary (01756 793521) to sign on for our back up service or e mail him at spares@beta-uk.com and inform him of your riding number and which bike and engine size you will ride and also your address and credit card details (Do not send credit card details via email) There is no charge for the service, only if you use any parts.

 You must sign on with us before you go to the SSDT.
+Please do this as soon as you receive your riding number.

 We supply spare parts, tools, compressors etc to help service your bike at the SSDT.
 Below are some helpful tips designed for people riding in the SSDT or you may find some things helpful anyway.
 These are modifications that we make to our own bikes.
 A lot of these things apply only to riders competing in the SSDT.
-Obviously these are only guidelines, you must prepare your bike fully.
+Obviously, these are only guidelines, you must prepare your bike fully.